AngeloJacobo/DDR3-Notes/README.md

 ## Refresh:
 A refresh period is usually 64ms (32ms for higher temp since leakage is higher).
 If there are 8192 rows (13-bit row address), then 64ms/8192rows=7.8us/row.
 So a row must be refreshed EVERY 7.8us to cover all 8192 rows.
 Now this is a bottleneck since refresh takes time, what we can do is to **access other bank while another bank is being refreshed.** Refresh is essentially activate + precharge a row every 64ms.
 Distributed refresh is what used mostly in today's controllers than burst refresh (all rows are refreshed consecutively immediately which has long pause time).
 DRAM Bank is unavailable during refresh.
 - Auto-refresh = The controller gives external clock
 - Self-refresh = No need for external clock

+In the power-down state (precharge power-down or active power-down), the DRAM still requires refresh commands to be sent to maintain the memory contents.
+Since no refresh operations are performed in this mode, the device may not remain in the power-down state longer than the refresh period (64ms)

 ## Latency:
 Latency or delay is due to the fact that DRAM uses capacitor which induces delay.